nim-lang/Nim/doc/manual.md

 ==================         ===================================================

 Strings in Nim may contain any 8-bit value, even embedded zeros.
-However some operations may interpret the first binary zero as a terminator.
+However, some operations may interpret the first binary zero as a terminator.